drdubbelklick/Bignum/README.md

 # Bignum
-A C# package for large integer arithmetic
+A C# package for large integer arithmetics.
-We will later add code for doing primality tests and factorizations
+We will later add code for doing primality tests and factorizations.